PubNubDevelopers/chat-component-app-live-event/README.md

 ...
 ```

-## Using the Sketch file

-TO BE COMPLETED

-## Using the PubNub Styled Chat Components
+## More about PubNub Styled Chat Components

 TO BE COMPLETED